ds300/react-native-typescript-transformer/README.md

 }
 ```

-If you are using **create-react-native-app** You need to tell react-native-scripts to look for the
+If you are using **create-react-native-app** You need to tell Expo to look for the
 cli config file.
 Add the `packagerOpts.config` property to your app.json, e.g.

 ```json